AVADOLearning/moodle-componentmgr/README.md

 ## Testing

+Component Manager is both unit and integration tested.

+### Integration tests

 Tests are written in [ServerSpec](http://serverspec.org/) and executed via [Test Kitchen](http://kitchen.ci/).
 By default, Test Kitchen is configured to use the [Docker](https://www.docker.com/) driver.